rochus-keller/Simula/Readme.md

 Simula 67 was the first object-oriented programming language and the pioneer for many concepts that were adopted years later in Smalltalk, C++ and Java - just to name a few.
 So to say it is the mother of all object-oriented programming languages existing today.
 The original SIMULA 67 COMMON BASE DEFINITION appeared in June 1967.
 See here for more information: http://www.simula67.info/

 Just as C++ is based on C, Simula is an extension of Algol 60.
 Accordingly I have extended my Algol 60 parser (see https://github.com/rochus-keller/Algol60) with the syntax elements from the Common Base Language report (1970 edition, see http://simula67.at.ifi.uio.no/Standard-70/Simula-1970-NR-22.pdf).
+Meanwhile I also added the elements introduced in che Common Base Language 1975 and 1984; there are the precompiler options SIM75 and SIM86 to enable and disable.

-The lexer/parser works and successfully parses e.g. the DEMOS package (see http://staffwww.dcs.shef.ac.uk/people/G.Birtwistle/simulation.html).
+The lexer/parser works and successfully parses e.g. the DEMOS package (CBL70 compatible, see http://staffwww.dcs.shef.ac.uk/people/G.Birtwistle/simulation.html) and the PC-Simula TestBatch (CLB84 compatible, see https://github.com/portablesimula/TestBatch).

 This project is work in progress.